 In world news, Pope Benedict XVI resigned cuz he was feeling too old to keep going.
 We’ve all been there.
 Syria had a civil war.
 And the US government had a partial shut down.
 Yikes.
 Maybe the government should have resigned like the Pope. just saying…

 One big happening for the family was from our Waco residents.
 They moved from Texas to NC.
 Anna took a job as a Bible professor at Gardner Webb University and Matt started a doctoral program at Boston University.
 They have now settled into the home in Boiling Springs, NC.
 Our granddaughter, Emmie is growing up fast.
-And she will change her status from only child to sister later this year.
-Yep, Anna is pregnant with a little grandboy for Denise and me.
+She still super cute and I never tire of hearing her say, “Grandpa, Grandpa, Grandpa…”

 Ruthie continues her job as a book sorter/appraiser for Goodwill Industries.
 She loves it.
 What could be better for Roo than looking at donated books and figuring out if they’re valuable or not?
 Spending her day at a Goodwill store is really a dream come true for her.